hacunac-dev/smalltabularreliabilityframework/README.md

 `framework_simulation.ipynb` contains the simulation workflow, summary analyses, figure generation, and the comparison between AUC only selection and the multiobjective reliability profile.

+`real_case_analysis.ipynb` contains the computational workflow used for the methodological real case study.
+The participant level dataset is not included in the public repository.

 `results_simulation_complete_v3.csv` contains the final simulation results used in the manuscript.

 `requirements.txt` lists the Python dependencies.